-A prime coat should be placed on top of the flexible base course (if used) and should be a MC-30, AE-P, EAP&T, or PCE conforming to the 2014 TxDOT Standard Specifications, Item $310 - Prime\ Coat$ or Item $314 - Emulsified\ Asphalt\ Treatment$ as well as Item 300 - Asphalts, Oils and Emulsions.
+A prime coat should be placed on top of the flexible base course (if used) and should be a MC-30, AE-P, EAP&T, or PCE conforming to the 2014 TxDOT Standard Specifications, Item 310 - Prime Coat or Item 314 - Emulsified Asphalt Treatment as well as Item 300 - Asphalts, Oils and Emulsions.
 Prime coat application rates are typically between 0.1 to 0.3 gal/yd2 and are generally dependent upon the absorption rate of the granular base and other environmental conditions at the time of placement.
 The prime coat layer should be placed on the prepared flexible base as soon as possible.
-This will facilitate plugging the capillary voids in the flexible base surface to reduce migration of moisture and providing a water resistant surface.
+This will facilitate plugging the capillary voids in the flexible base surface to reduce migration of moisture and provide a water-resistant surface.
 The asphalt layer should be placed as soon as possible after the prime coat has been properly set/cured.